WebYeshiva: Programs

 focused on in-depth, source based study of the major practical halachic topics - Shabbat, Kashrut, Niddah, Avelut.
 The program is offered to men and women with a sufficient background, and spans three-years (it is tuition-based; courses may be taken either synchronously over three years or via self-paced archive study).
 It comprises six courses (~22 weeks each), three mandatory and three elective, where each requires sitting a midterm and then final examination.
 Students who complete all courses and pass the tests, receive a certificate.

 From 2016, male students who complete the Halacha Mastery Program may proceed to an intensive Semicha (ordination) track.
-In 2017, WebYeshiva first gave rabbinical ordination to students completing the track and its requirements; the Semicha certificate is signed by Rabbi Brovender and Rabbi David Fink (see faculty listing below).
-The ordination requires students to complete three further examined courses, two Intensive and one Survey: An intensive course covering the principles underpinning Rabbinic decision making; Shabbat observance in further, intensive, detail, applying these principles (content mirroring the semicha test of the late Rabbi Zalman Nechemia Goldberg); Other topics re Shabbat, in survey.
+In 2017, WebYeshiva first gave rabbinical ordination to students completing the track and its requirements; the rabbis who sign the Semicha certificate are Brovender and David Fink (see faculty listing below).
+The ordination requires students to complete three further examined courses, two Intensive and one Survey: An intensive course covering the principles underpinning Rabbinic decision making; Shabbat observance in further, intensive, detail, applying these principles (content mirroring the semicha test of Rabbi Zalman Nechemia Goldberg).

 In 2015, WebYeshiva launched an online sofer stam certification program for men.
 The (discontinued) course was ten weeks, with each session lasting 90 minutes and upon completion of all course materials and passing the exam students may be certified as a Sofer Stam, a Jewish ritual scribe.